adshin21/adshin21.github.io/_posts/2025-07-24-running-kubernetes-jobs-with-go-a-practical-guide-with-minikube-and-client-go.md

 go run main.go
 ```

-After running it you should see the output like stating the job has been triggered.
+After running you should see the output; the job has been triggered.

 ```bash
 2025/07/24 17:55:58 INFO Triggering a sample job name=hello--1753359958814
 2025/07/24 17:55:58 INFO Job has been created successfully name=hello--1753359958814
 ```

-Now this job will run for 30 seconds since we've added sleep of 30 second.
+Now this job will run for 30 seconds since we've added a sleep of 30 seconds.

 ```bash
 kubectl get jobs